-When he’s not coaching soccer, Antonio works as a paraprofessional at Fairfield Woods Middle School in Fairfield, CT working with special needs students.
+Previously, Antonio worked at FWMS and Stepney EL as a paraprofessional working with Special needs children.
 He resides in Sandy Hook, CT, with wife Kim and two sons Matteo and Maxwell.

 Antonio holds a CT State Coaching Permit, an E Level CJSA Coaching License, NSCAA Advanced Regional Diploma and NSCAA Youth Development Diploma.
 He is a board member of the Connecticut Soccer Coaches Association and of the Connecticut High School Coaches Association and 10 year member of United Soccer Coaches and US Soccer.
 Certified CPR, Concussion and First Aid.

 AV is to the teams he coaches as Antonio Conte is to Chelsea FC - breeding success and demanding excellence from the get go.
 Tony is quick to build a rapport with any team that is fortunate enough to have him.
 I have had the extreme pleasure of playing for and coaching alongside Tony.
 He is a tactical genius capable of turning a conglomerate of misfits into a synchronized orchestra on the soccer pitch.
 I will never forget the year Tony first took over the Fairfield Warde JV soccer team, where the team was used to a certain 4-4-2 formation and losing was the norm.
 Two games in, he showed up to practice and introduced us all to the 3-4-3 formation.
 Those were the last two games the team ever lost under Coach Tony.